Mohamed Ali El-Kebir

 The worst noise of all is the swish of the bomb falling through the air…It certainly strikes terror into the stoutest hearts.. and then the crash and the topolling houses,” 39 wrote a Mayo doctor to his family in October 1940, describing his medical work in London during the blitz.

-Among refugees who arrived at Westland Row from Holyhead on Friday night, September 2, 1940, on the mail-boat, were Mayo natives.
+	Among the refugees who arrived at Westland Row from Holyhead on Friday night, September 2, 1940, on the mailboat, were Mayo natives.
 James Boylan, from Belmullet.
-He told the Irish Press in September 1940, the bombs were dropping about North Wales so fast he decided to get away.
+He told the Irish Press in September 1940, the bombs were dropping about North Wales so fast he decided to escape.

-Mrs. Mary Walsh, carrying her six-months old baby daughter, told of her home being wrecked by a bomb.
+	Mrs. Mary Walsh, carrying her six-month-old baby daughter, told of her home being wrecked by a bomb.
 She was going to relatives in Ballyvary.
-“I have had no sleep for weeks and I am glad to get to Ireland 40.”
+“I have had no sleep for weeks and I am glad to get to Ireland”.
+40

-Another Mayo women fleeing the carnage was Mrs. Mary Halloran whose house had also being wrecked by a bomb.
-Her three-months old baby boy and her sister, Miss B. Coyne were with here and they were going to relatives in Dounetter, Claremorris.
+	Another Mayo woman fleeing the carnage was Mrs. Mary Halloran whose house had also been wrecked by a bomb.
+Her three-month-old baby boy and her sister, Miss B. Coyne were with her and they were going to relatives in Dounetter, Claremorris.

-“I am too tired and too glad to get back to Ireland to talk,” said another young women who was going to Co.
-Mayo with her baby daughter 41.
+	“I am too tired and too glad to get back to Ireland to talk,” said another young woman who was going to Co.
+Mayo with her baby daughter.
+41